B1ueber2y/JLinkage/README.md

 # JLinkage

-To detect vanishing point using jlinkage, or more precisely, group line segments by their corresponding vanishing point(vp).
+To detect vanishing point using jlinkage, e.g., group line segments by their corresponding vanishing point (VP).

 To make JLinkage can be used easily in Linux System, This codes is modified from [simbaforrest](https://github.com/simbaforrest/vpdetection).